Self-Confrontation: When Biblical Counseling Becomes Behavioral Control

 In many evangelical counseling settings, the phrase “heart issue” sounds harmless, even biblical.
 It usually means that outward behavior flows from inward desires, motives, beliefs, or spiritual commitments.

 But in systems like Self-Confrontation, “heart issue” language can become dangerous when counselors move from observing behavior to claiming confidence about a person’s hidden motives.
-A hurting wife’s fear may be labeled unbelief.
-Her anger may be labeled bitterness.
-Her exhaustion may be labeled self-focus.
+In the manual, a betrayed and mistreated wife’s fear is labeled as unbelief.
+Her anger is labeled as bitterness.
+Her exhaustion labeled as self-focus.

 Once that happens, the victim’s inner life becomes the counseling target, while the harmful behavior around her receives less scrutiny — a dynamic many survivors describe in destructive Christian marriage counseling and unsafe pastoral counseling relationships.

-What makes this especially notable is that many of the strongest critiques came not from secular psychologists, but from conservative Christians Martin and Deidre Bobgan of PsychoHeresy Awareness Ministries.
+What makes this especially notable is that many of the strongest critiques came not from secular voices, but from conservative Christians Martin and Deidre Bobgan of PsychoHeresy Awareness Ministries, more than 30 years ago.
+They brought up 10 problems with the Self-Confrontation book in 1995, and it appears that those problems still exist, even though BCF is the publisher and likely could change it any time they chose.

 That concern overlaps with problems frequently seen in churches that minimize abuse, discourage discernment, or pressure suffering spouses to remain in dangerous situations “for the sake of marriage.”
 See also: church divorce policies and abuse.